Psychotherapeutic Propaedeutics – (independent) part of the Psychosocial Support (BA) programme

-Part-time study will be implemented in the form of consultations, if less than 5 students are enroled in the year.
+Part-time study will be implemented in the form of consultations, if less than 5 students are enrolled in the year.

 Lecture schedule: Lectures and seminars are organized in the afternoon during the week or on weekends.
 Access to the schedule and materials is available via Web office (spletni referat) or online classroom after the candidate is registered.

-The study of Psychotherapeutic propaedeutic contains selected subjects from the higher education programme Psychosocial councelling.
+The study of Psychotherapeutic Propaedeutic contains selected subjects from the higher education programme Psychosocial Support.